 All hours and operation of the Hampton University Museum and Archives are subject to change.

 Parking is free and available in front of the museum.
 Once you reach the security gate you will be asked to show your license and they will direct you to parking located in the back of the historic Wigwam Building.
 Additional parking directions available from the HUPD.

 Wheelchairs are available on a first-come, first serve basis.
 The museum, including all galleries, are fully accessible.
-A Handicap Accessible Entrance is located at University Archives outside entrance located on the left side of the building.
+An accessibility entrance is located at the museum addition, on the left side of the building.

-Fully accessible restrooms are available in the basement and on the second floor.
+Fully accessible restrooms are available in the basement and in second floor rotunda.
 A baby changing table is available in the ladies room located in the basement.